 If, however, you can’t get Skyr or prefer to use Greek yogurt, or another thick yogurt, that’s fine too.

-What oil to use in this healthy dip recipe
+What oil to use

 When it comes to dips, salads, making pesto or any other recipe that require using raw oil my oil of choice tends to be rapeseed.
 I use cold pressed rapeseed oil which has a mild, sweet, slightly nutty flavour and a gorgeous yellow colour.
 If you can’t get this oil you can use another good quality vegetable oil, such as soybean oil, or perhaps peanut oil.
 I don’t recommend olive oil as it can be overpowering and can make the dip bitter.